annikabrundyn/scalable_logistic_regression/README.md

 * [Logistic Regression docs](https://pytorch-lightning-bolts.readthedocs.io/en/latest/classic_ml.html#logistic-regression)
 * [Sklearn DataModule docs](https://pytorch-lightning-bolts.readthedocs.io/en/latest/sklearn_datamodule.html)

+I've also written a blog post explaining the relationship between logisitc regression and neural networks and how this allows us to make use of frameworks such as PyTorch to scale our training.
+[Read it here.](https://towardsdatascience.com/scaling-logistic-regression-for-multi-gpu-tpu-training-b4898d5049ff)

 ## An example
 Train this model on any Numpy dataset as follows (here I'm demonstrating with the Sklearn Iris dataset):